 - Workshops - send out surveys to find out the issues affecting your employee engagement and address these with regular workshops either inhouse or online to educate your staff.
 Examples of topics could include understanding different cultures and religions, the impact of gender-based violence, the #blacklivesmatter and #metoo movements, and the support of the LGBTQ community

 Having a diverse workspace can only benefit your employee engagement and your bottom line.
 When in doubt as to whether you are getting it right - ask your employees how you can improve.
 This is a sure-fire way to make them feel included, heard and respected.
-For more ways to engage your employees, book a demo with us today.
+For more ways to engage your employees, with us today.